angular/universal/DOCUMENTATION.md

 > Note: Of course you can merge main.browser & client if you'd like, as well as the server files.
 We're separating them to stick
 > to Angular's general separation of concerns.

-Let's dive into more detail about each of these files!

 ---